CubePilot/cubepilot-docs/here-2/here-2-instruction.md

 ![](../.gitbook/assets/step10.jpg)

-The bootloader updater performs the procedure listed to the left, which will start immediately after the firmware update completes.
+The bootloader updater performs the procedure listed above, which will start immediately after the firmware update completes.

 On the Here 2 entry in the list, select **Update**, navigate to the **bootloader\_updater** file and open it.
 After this point, **DO NOT DISCONNECT POWER UNTIL THE LEDS ARE EITHER GREEN OR YELLOW, OR 3 MINUTES HAVE ELAPSED.**